 Now your pregnancy’s at an end your body will be recovering from labour and birth and start to return to how it was before you were pregnant.

 Afterpains are like period pains.
 These happen when your womb goes back to its normal size.

 They can be:

-Constipation's a common problem after you’ve had a baby.
+Constipation’s a common issue after you’ve had a baby.